Bisonai/datamaxi-python/README.md

 ## Configuration

 Access to DataMaxi+ is protected by API Key.
-If you are interested to try DataMaxi+, you can request your API key at [business@bisonai.com](mailto:business@bisonai.com).
+If you are interested to try DataMaxi+, you can simply sign up for DataMaxi+ through [this login/singup page](https://datamaxiplus.com/auth) and get free API key for two months.

 | Option             | Explanation                                                                           |
 | ------------------ | ------------------------------------------------------------------------------------- |